vortexlab-uclouvain/flups/README.md

 AR := gcc-ar
 ```
 By default, the Makefile use the open-source utility tool `ar`.

-### Documentation

-The documentation is built using Doxygen.
-To build the documentation, go to the `./doc` subfolder and type `doxygen`.

 ### Available compilation flags
 Here is an exhautstive list of the compilation flags that can be used to change the behavior of the code.
 To use `MY_FLAG`, simply add `-DMY_FLAG` to the variable `OPTS` in your `make_arch`.